 - Nut butter like sunflower butter, almond butter, or peanut butter thickens smoothies.

-- Avocado can add creaminess to your smoothie
+- Avocado can add creaminess.

 - Cooked sweet potato or pumpkin are great additions.